Cryptocurrency Price Predictions 2018: Ripple Is the Clear Winner

 Cryptocurrencies Offer Insane Returns

-Investors looking for cryptocurrency price forecasts are about to have an embarrassment of riches, because everyone and their uncle is shouting predictions from the rooftops.
+Investors looking for cryptocurrency price predictions are about to have an embarrassment of riches because everyone and their uncle is shouting predictions from the rooftops.
 Some of them may even come true.

 Of course, none of these coins have proven their worth.
-Speculators are largely responsible for the gains, meaning that Xenixcoin or Yescoin—or whatever other weirdly named coin is the flavor of the week—could sink to zero at a moment’s notice.
+Speculators are largely responsible for the gains, meaning that LLToken or Sojourn—or whatever weirdly named coin is the flavor of the week—could sink to zero at a moment’s notice.

 That said, these numbers should adequately demonstrate how the cryptocurrency market in 2018 can make you rich.